keerthidevipriya/PMArchitect/README.md

-# 🤖 AI Co-TPM: PRD to Jira Ticket Generator
+# 🤖 AI PMArchitect: PRD to Jira Ticket Generator

 A Streamlit web app that converts Product Requirement Documents (PRDs) into structured Jira-ready backlogs using a multi-agent AI pipeline powered by Google Gemini.